Josias I, Count of Waldeck-Eisenberg: Biography

-Josias was born at Eisenberg Castle on 18 March 1554 as the sixth child of Count Wolrad II ‘the Scholar’ of Waldeck-Eisenberg and Countess Anastasia Günthera of Schwarzburg-Blankenburg.
-Josias’ two older brothers, Francis and Henry William, died at a young age.
+Josias was born at Eisenberg Castle on 18 March 1554 as the sixth child of Count Wolrad II 'the Scholar' of Waldeck-Eisenberg and Countess Anastasia Günthera of Schwarzburg-Blankenburg.
+Josias' two older brothers, Francis and Henry William, died at a young age.
 Josias was well educated and disciplined.
 From his youth he rejected excessive drinking and is said to have forbidden it to others.
 He entered the court in Kassel in 1570 and initially served Landgrave William IV of Hesse-Kassel.
 There he met Elector Augustus of Saxony, who employed him only a few months later.
 Josias took part in military campaigns in East Frisia.
 He did not return to Waldeck until February 1577.
 After the death of his father in 1578, Josias took over the government of the part of the county that was allocated to him.
 He moved the chancellery from Eilhausen to Korbach.
 Furthermore, he was still in the service of the Elector of Saxony and travelled to Dresden several times.

 Already at the beginning of his reign, he succeeded in creating an important accent, whose unifying direction was, however, tempered by confessional differences.
 For the foundation of a modern state school in the former Franciscan monastery of Korbach, a Gymnasium Illustre according to the Strasbourg model, he not only got the consent of the other counts of Waldeck, the cadet branches Waldeck-Landau and Waldeck-Wildungen, but also of the estates of the realm and the cities with which he was otherwise in constant conflict.
-To finance the state school the properties of Berich Abbey, which had previously been administered by the count’s family, were sold.
+To finance the state school the properties of Berich Abbey, which had previously been administered by the count's family, were sold.
 The 15-year old Count Wolrad III himself attended the school which was opened in 1579.
 Because of the Protestant orientation, however, there were differences of opinion, as a result of which some of the renowned professors left the school in 1586 and moved to the Calvinist-oriented Academia Nassauensis in Herborn.
 Josias, on the other hand, oriented himself towards orthodox Lutheranism.

 A contribution to the internal consolidation of the county and its sovereignty was the land ordinance of 1581, which, however, was only a police ordinance and not yet comprehensive legislation, which was only worked on in the 17th century.
 In order to strengthen his desire for independence, Josias had appointed qualified civil servants who no longer acted in the interests of Hesse but in the interests of the county.

 Josias could not finish his work.
 He died suddenly and unexpectedly on 6 August 1588 at Eisenberg Castle, where guests from the baptism of his fourth child, Wolrad IV, were still staying.
 Josias was buried in the Saint Nicholas Church in Korbach on 9 August 1588.
-He was succeeded by his underage sons Christian and Wolrad IV, who were under the guardianship and regency of their mother and Count Francis III of Waldeck-Landau.
+He was succeeded by his underage sons Christian and Wolrad IV, who were under the custody and regency of their mother and Count Francis III of Waldeck-Landau.